MilSec/milsec.github.io/_posts/2014-07-21-MilSec_July_Meetup.md

 milsec: true

 ---
-MilSec will be meeting at [Mo's Irish Pub in Wauwatosa](http://www.mosirishpub.com/wauwatosa/) at 6:00 PM on June 24th (last Tuesday of the month) for food and drinks.
+MilSec will be meeting at [Mo's Irish Pub in Wauwatosa](http://www.mosirishpub.com/wauwatosa/) at 6:00 PM on July 29th (last Tuesday of the month) for food and drinks.
 Appetizers are on us.
 As always, anyone is welcome.

 Although we don't require an RSVP, it helps to provide a headcount to the restaurant the morning of the event.
 Just [send us an email](mailto:{{ site.owner.email }}) if you plan on being there.